aerospike-community/aerospike-client-hhvm/src/aerospike/tests/README.md

 ## Build Instructions

 Follow the build and installation steps described in this repository's main [README.md](../../../README.md) file.
 Please use a standard build (without the **-l** flag), as a debug build will cause the tests to fail.

 ## Configuration:

-Edit the file `src/aerospike/tests/aerospike.inc` with the IP address and port configuration of your Aerospike database server(s) before running the phpt scripts.
+Edit the file `src/aerospike/tests/aerospike.inc` with the IP address and port of a node in your Aerospike cluster before running the phpt scripts.

 ## Running Tests:

 To run the testcases you can set environment variable `HHVM_EXECUTABLE` with HHVM executable.

-    $ cd <path/to/aerospike-client-hhvm/src/aerospike>
+    cd /path/to/aerospike-client-hhvm/src/aerospike/

-	$ export  HHVM_EXECUTABLE=`path`

-	$ scripts/test.sh tests/phpt

-To run testsuite:
-    Change directory to `aerospike-client-hhvm/src/aerospike` and run:

-    $ HHVM_EXECUTABLE=`path` scripts/test.sh tests/phpt
+    scripts/test.sh tests/phpt

 To run only the phpt test cases for Put:

-    $ HHVM_EXECUTABLE=`path` scripts/test.sh tests/phpt/Put
+    scripts/test.sh tests/phpt/Put

-HHVM_EXECUTABLE is a environment variable for HHVM executable which is optional to set.
-*path* is a HHVM executable path.

 ## Cleanup

 To clean up artifacts created by the tests you can run:
     Change directory to `aerospike-client-hhvm/src/aerospike` and run:

-    $ scripts/test-cleanup.sh
+    scripts/test-cleanup.sh